🦔

 Disclaimer: No economics PhDs were harmed in the making of this page.

 All economic principles cited are real.
-The revenue loss calculations are conservative estimates based on published research.
+Revenue-loss calculations are conservative estimates based on published research.